chucknorris/warmup/README.markdown

-Warmup - Go from Zero to Hero in seconds
+Warmup - From Zero to a Solution w/everything in seconds.
+Your templates, your choices.
 =======

 # LICENSE